wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 Although you may have written something like this before, Wes has baked a lot of things that we need to learn about Javascript into this simple example.

-We will be learning about emitting **custom events**, such as the one hightlighted in the image below (if you don't know what a custom event is, don't worry, we will be learning about it).
+We will be learning about emitting **custom events**, such as the one highlighted in the image below (if you don't know what a custom event is, don't worry, we will be learning about it).

 ![](@attachment/Clipboard_2020-04-23-08-37-40.png) 00:40